CosmWasm/cosmwasm-verify/README.md

 1. The builder is a docker image that works out of the box with `docker run <builder>`.
 1. The builder docker image contains at least two name components (organization and name) and does not exceed a length of 128 ASCII chars.<sup>[1]</sup>
 1. The builder takes a volume mounted at `/code` which is the root of the code to be built.
-1. The builder must create a `contract.wasm` in the current directory.
+1. The builder must create an `artifacts/` directory in the current directory with a `<contract_name>.wasm` for each compiled contract.

 ### Others